 Aims, scope and values

-The aim of the Journal of Perioperative Nursing in Australia is to encourage research and disseminate high-quality evidence that leads to improved surgical outcomes and advances the safety and proficiency of perioperative nursing and practice.
+The aim of the Journal of Perioperative Nursing is to encourage research and disseminate high-quality evidence that leads to improved surgical outcomes and advances the safety and proficiency of perioperative nursing practice.

 The Australian College of Perioperative Nurses (ACORN) values unity, quality, community, communication and innovation.
-The Journal of Perioperative Nursing in Australia is guided by these values to:
+The Journal of Perioperative Nursing is guided by these values to:

 - prioritise the publication of credible collaborative research that is of a high quality and responsive to the needs of ACORN stakeholders and perioperative patients